-On arrival you will be met at the airport by your local guide and/or National Escort from Wendy Wu Tours.
-Together with all other group members who may be arriving at a similar time, you will transfer approximately 1 hour to your hotel for your 3-night stay.
-The rest of your day is at leisure.
+Fly to Shanghai.
+On arrival in Shanghai Pudong or Shanghai Hongqiao Airport, you will be met in the arrival hall by your local guide and/or National Escort from Wendy Wu Tours.
+Together with all other group members who may be arriving at a similar time, you will transfer approximately 1 hour to your hotel.